mariannamb/SQL_Gender_Study/README.md

 ---

 These conclusions suggest that cultural norms in the Philippines continue to shape the roles of men and women within households, and addressing gaps in education and financial literacy could help promote more balanced opportunities for both genders.

+However, it should be emphasized that this is a quantitative analysis.
+Numbers are only one part of the story, and there is much more to be explored beyond what the numbers tell us.
+More qualitative analyses can be done to add a richer context to these statistical findings and provide deeper insights into the existence and perpetuation of gender roles.

 ## 📝 Closing Thoughts